This information is based on our Shin Buddhist Service Book which was written by Orange County Buddhist Church.

 When entering or exiting, face the onaijin (altar) and make a slight bow of respect.
 We are entering the realm of Amida Buddha, the representation of Immeasurable Wisdom and Compassion.

-We recite “Namo Amida Butsu” while hearing the words as a command to take refuge in Amida Buddha.
-Nembutsu is our Buddhist life manifested verbally and is also an expression of gratitude for the Buddha, Dharma and Sangha.
+Nembutsu – saying “Namo Amida Butsu” – is our Buddhist life manifested verbally and is also an expression of gratitude for the Buddha, Dharma and Sangha.
 It is said before and after chanting and after Dharma talks, but it can also be said informally at any time.
-Other ways of saying the nembutsu are “Namu Amida Butsu,” “Namandabutsu,” “Namandabu” and “Namandab,” which all carry the same meaning.
+Other ways of saying the nembutsu are “Namo Amida Butsu,” “Namandabutsu,” “Namandabu” and “Namandab,” which all carry the same meaning.
+“Namo Amida Butsu” is most often translated as “I take refuge in Amida Buddha.”

 An incense offering is made in front of the onaijin.

 Stand before a burner, a few paces away.
 Bow slightly, and with your left foot first, approach the burner.
 Take some ground incense with your right hand, and drop it onto the coal.
-Bow in gassho, saying the nembutsu, then step back with your right foot, and bow slightly again.
-Oshoko may be performed before, during, or at the end of service, depending on temple customs.
+Bow in gasshō (with your palms together in front of your chest), saying the nembutsu, then step back with your right foot, and bow slightly again.
+Oshōko may be performed before, during, or at the end of service, depending on temple customs.
 In Shin Buddhism, offering incense is an expression of reverence and gratitude.
 It is not done for self-purification or to bring material benefits.

-The okesa is an embroidered cloth draped around the neck that symbolizes membership in a Buddhist Sangha.
+The monto-shikishō is an embroidered cloth draped around the neck that symbolizes membership in a Buddhist Sangha.
 It is an emblem of the robes worn by Sakyamuni Buddha and his disciples.
-The simplified okesa for lay members is called the monto shikisho.
 Wearing it at service is encouraged and indicates readiness to hear the Dharma.

 The onaijin is the altar area and represents the Pure Land of Amida Buddha or nirvana.
 There are typically five altars on the onaijin, but some temples have three.
-The central altar in a Shin temple always represents Amida Buddha, in the form of a statue, a painting, or a scroll of Namu Amida Butsu written in Chinese characters.
-When facing the onaijin, the altar on the right honors the founder of our Shin tradition, Shinran Shonin.
+The central altar in a Shin temple always houses Amida Buddha, in the form of a statue, a painting, or a scroll of Namo Amida Butsu written in Chinese characters.
+When facing the onaijin, the altar on the right honors the founder of our Shin tradition, Shinran Shōnin.
 Additional altars will honor notable historical Buddhist figures.
 Every item on the onaijin is symbolic and represents an aspect of the Dharma.

-Monetary offerings are made by donations into osaisen containers either at he back or front of the hondo and reflect the aspect of Dana or giving.
+Monetary offerings are made by donations into osaisen containers either at the back or front of the hondō and reflect the aspect of Dana or giving.

 The service book contains words of wisdom, and we thus show our reverence by raising the closed book toward our forehead before and after opening and closing it.
 Out of respect, never lay a service book on the floor.